opendevices/iot.apps/gettingstarted/README.md

 ![Ionoid IoT](https://raw.githubusercontent.com/opendevices/iot.apps/master/gettingstarted/images/ionoid.png)

-* Download SealOS Manager for your Architecture here: [SealOS Manager Tools](https://github.com/opendevices/packages....)
+* Download SealOS Manager for your Architecture here: [SealOS Manager Tools](https://github.com/opendevices/packages/tree/master/sealos-manager/download/beta)
+Chose the last version.

-On Linux insert the MicroSD Card and mount or open the partitions of the MicroSD Card `boot` and `rootfs`.
+After that, on Linux insert the MicroSD Card and mount or open the partitions of the MicroSD Card `boot` and `rootfs`.